DATA-606-FALL-2022/data606_venkata/draft_proposal.md

 LONGITUDE - Longitude points.

 LOCATION - combination of latitude and longitude points.

-In these columns, there are only null values in 3 columns('MUNI_DESC','RTE_SUFFIX','REFERENCE_SUFFIX) and unknown values in AREA_CODE column.
-Hence dropped these columns.
-There are some columns that exactly represents other columns numerically.
-Hence those columns are dropped from the data frame.
-Because with those numerical columns separately, we neither understand anything nor any insights from those columns.
+## HYPOTHESIS

-## I will be addressing the below points in my analysis:
+ I will be addressing the below points in my analysis:
 1. Does Property Damage Crash is the most common report type among all accidents?
 2. In which month, most accidents happened in?
 3. At what time, most accidents happened in?

-## Implementation of Machine Learning Models:
+## ML MODELS
+These are the Machine Learning Models I could like to Implement:
 1. Logistic regression
 2. Random Forest
 3. Decision Tree

 ## Expected Outcome:
+ - Based on this ML model results we can predict which type of crashes are occurring.
- Predictions can help insurance agencies to work on respective cases based on type of accidents.
+ - Predictions can help insurance agencies to work on respective cases based on type of accidents.

 ## References:
 Maryland Statewide Vehicle Crashes | Open Data | [opendata.maryland.gov](url)